carlocardella/vscode-TextToolbox/README.md

 ### Control characters

 * Highlight control characters
-  * By default control characters are highlighted with a red box but color and border shape can be customized through `tt.decorateControlCharacters`
+  * By default control characters are highlighted with a red box but color and border shape can be customized through `TextToolbox.decorateControlCharacters`
 * Remove control characters
-  * By default control characters are replaced with an empty string but this can be changed through `tt.replaceControlCharactersWith`.
+  * By default control characters are replaced with an empty string but this can be changed through `TextToolbox.replaceControlCharactersWith`.
   * Removes control characters from the current selection(s) or from the entire document if no text is selected

 ### Split

 * Split selection based on delimiter
   * Split and open in new editor

 ### Json

 * Stringify Json